Carbon monoxide can cause unusual indoor experiences. It’s also dangerous.

 Note: Before buying a handheld carbon monoxide meter, be sure to read the reviews.
 If you’re investigating haunted homes and you can’t afford a good carbon monoxide detector, don’t bother with a cheap one.

 I’ve had success with a monitor that’s designed to be placed on a wall.
 I just prop it on the floor or on a table, and leave it there for at least an hour.
 (Overnight is better, but a severe monoxide issue would probably trigger a sensitive alarm within 30 to 60 minutes.)

 It was far less expensive than a handheld monitor, and the reviews were good, so I decided to try it.

 At the very least, ask the local fire department to test the air for the homeowner.
 (They may refer you to a community office that does this, free of charge.)

 A working carbon monoxide detector is important.
 An old one isn’t good enough.
-Worse, a cheap, unreliable detector could put you and your client at risk.
+Worse, if the homeowner is using a cheap, unreliable detector, that could put you and your client at risk.